What I Talk About When I Talk About Fountain Pens

 The Price of Writing in Gold

-Those of us who had years to accumulate our gold nibs should be careful not to develop the posture of boomer homeowners: mistaking timing for virtue, and confusing “I bought early” with “I earned it.”
+Those of us who had years to accumulate our gold nibs should be careful not to develop the posture of boomer homeowners: confusing “I bought early” with “I earned it.”

 Read More